ahmawad96/Binary-classifier-Widebot/README.md

 * I used beta=0.5 to give precision more weight thus fulfilling my assumption.

 ## Notes:
-* An HTML version of the notebook is provided for viewing the project without need to install jupyter notebook.
+* An HTML version of the notebook is provided for viewing the project locally without need to install jupyter notebook.

 ## Requirements: